27 scuba diving safety rules; tips to become a better and safer diver

 So always make sure that your last day of your holiday or vacation is a dive-free day.
 Do something else on that day, but don’t dive.

-9. Know your limitations
+9. Know your limitations when diving

 Knowing your limitations with scuba diving is especially important at the early stages of learning.
 Don’t rush your learning, don’t rush to want to go as deep as you can and take your time.